 If you have attended, or are currently attending, a recognized Canadian postsecondary institution, you may be considered for admission and/or may be eligible for transfer credit.
 Official transcripts from all postsecondary institutions previously attended must be submitted directly to Nipissing University; high school transcripts may also be required.
 We will charge you a document evaluation fee.

-If you have attended a postsecondary institution outside of North America, you must have all your foreign transcripts assessed by World Education Services (WES).
+If you have attended a postsecondary institution outside of North America (Canada and the US), you must have all your foreign transcripts assessed by World Education Services (WES).
 You must send a WES Credential Evaluation Report, including a course-by-course analysis, directly to Nipissing University.

 Students from a recognized College of Applied Arts and Technology (CAAT) should refer to the college transfer website.

 If you already possess an undergraduate degree, you may apply to complete a second degree.

 Letter of Permission and Special Student (non‑degree) applicants should apply directly to Nipissing University.